Calendar of Events

 National Sex Educator Appreciation Day

-Sex educators are fun, passionate and highly qualified professionals, often with advanced degrees, who make the world a better, happier, safer place, and save lives.
-But it is a misunderstood profession.
-From abstinence only funding, to censorship, community backlash and harassment, an overarching cultural shame of sexuality that makes our students hard to reach, and a profound society-wide misconception about what sexuality educators even do and why it's important, sex educators are up against a lot when they go to work every day.
+Sex educators make the world a better, happier, safer place, and save lives.
+But a profound society-wide misconception about what sexuality educators even do and why it's important, sex educators are up against a lot when they go to work every day.
 On June 9, thank a sex educator for the important but often underpaid and unappreciated work they do.

 -